OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-network/virtual-network-deploy-multinic-arm-cli.md

 --private-ip-address $PrivateIpAddress1 \
 --public-ip-address $PipName

-# Create a second network interface and connect it to the other subnet.
-Though multiple NICs attached to the same
+# Create a second network interface and connect it toohello other subnet.
+Though multiple NICs attached toohello same
-# VM can be connected to different subnets, the subnets must all be within the same VNet.
+# VM can be connected toodifferent subnets, hello subnets must all be within hello same VNet.
 Add additional NICs as necessary.

 Nic2Name="NIC-BE"
 PrivateIpAddress2="10.0.1.5"